 You can do this by heading to the Option Holders view in Share Options and clicking on their grant:

 This brings out a bar from the right, on which you you will click ‘Stop vesting’:

 You should mark them as a Good leaver if they are any type of leaver except a Bad leaver and add the date they left the company as the ‘Stop vesting date’.
 This freezes their vesting to the date they left the company, and they will only be able to exercise the options which vested up to this date.

 If you can’t mark them as a leaver and their option grant also appeared under Actions required, it is because you didn’t close their grant:

-If the Option Agreement (and Joint Election if it’s EMI) are signed, you can go ahead and click ‘Get option certificate’ at the bottom of their grant to close it off and you will now be able to do the vesting.
+If the Option Agreement is signed, you can go ahead and click ‘Get option certificate’ at the bottom of their grant to close it off and you will now be able to do the vesting.

 Step 2: Exercise